AleksBL/siesta_python/README.md

 ## How to set up a siesta-calculation
 Copy the "siesta_python.py" and "funcs.py" scripts to the folder of your choice, together with a folder with the pseudo-potentials you will use.
 The pseudo-potentials must be named like this: 'atom'.'type'.psf, eg. for the molybdenum gga pseudo-potential would read Mo.gga.psf or the carbon lda: C.lda.psf.
-We will later reference this folder in the initialisation of the class contained in 'siesta_python.py'.
+We will later reference this folder in the initialisation of the class contained in 'siesta_python.py'. http://nninc.cnf.cornell.edu/ is a place you can find pseudo-potentials for SIESTA

 Before starting, we should have a folder called "pp" with the pseudo-potentials in the same folder you are running the calculation in.
 You should also be able to run siesta from the terminal using just "siesta RUN.fdf > RUN.out", else you will need to additionally specify the "siesta_exec" keyword in the initialisation below.